CSHL-devon/SequenceMachine/README.md

 Oil dilution machines are smaller, simpler and cheaper to build, but the concentrations in the vials change over time as they are used.
 The rate at which this happens is dependent on the odorant.
 This means new odorants need to be made frequently if concentration stability is important.
 Our experimental use-case for the "sequence" machine depends more on identity than concentration, so oil dilution was chosen for the example machine in this repo.

 Air dilution machines have more points of failure, require more maintainance and are more expensive, but since the vials themselves contain pure odorant, the concentration depends mostly on how much air you put through it, and how much air you then dilute that in.
-This is usually more consistent, at least over the timecourse of an experiment and assuming your flow regulation is on point.
+This is usually more consistent, at least over the timecourse of an experiment, assuming your flow regulation is on point.

 ### The Hardware